This Privacy Notice applies to the personal data of visitors to the Zephr Inc Limited website.

 5. Legal basis of processing

 5.1.
-Data Protection Law requires us to meet at least one “legal ground” for processing, currently set out in Article 6 of the General Data Protection Regulation.
+GDPR requires us to meet at least one “legal ground” for processing, currently set out in Article 6 of the General Data Protection Regulation.
 The grounds applicable to the personal data to which this notice relates are:

 5.1.1.
 Where the processing is necessary for us to perform a contract that you are party to, or to take steps at your request prior to entering a contract, that is the ground on which we are processing that data;